Are you looking to load up your e-reader or tablet with some new books to boost your business or career?

 48) Corporate Mom Drop Outs by Lucinda Cross

 49) Down to Business: The First 10 Steps to Entrepreneurship for Women by Clara Villarosa

 Both these books have information and stories to help women with the next level of their lives.
 I enjoyed reading both books; I wish I had Down to Business before I started my business.
 Reading some of the stories regarding success and failures helped me to stay focus on my business.
 Suggested by Eula M. Young – Griot’s Roll Film Production.

 50) Birthing the Elephant by Karin Abarbanel and Bruce Freeman

-Do you have a recommendation for a great business or career book that is geared for women, drop us a note below, we’d love to hear from you!
+Do you have a recommendation for a great business book that is geared for women?
+Drop us a note below, we’d love to hear from you!

 Great list.
 Please add Rise to the Top – about how woman can earn more money!
 I am a seasoned compensation consultant who has worked with all sorts of companies and I worked with some very highly successful (and highly compensated) women.
 I share how and why women can – and are – successful financially.
 It has all the info women need to learn how to play the game – and play it well.
 Published in 2014, it is rated 5 out of 5 stars by a Hall of Fame Amazon reviewer.